paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-055-pay-administration.md

 Level V of the Executive Schedule, referred to in subsecs. (a)(2) and (b)(2)(B), (3)(B), is set out in [section 5316 of this title](./chapter-053-pay-rates-and-systems.md#section-5316).

+#### Codification
+Amendment by Pub.
+L. 119–4 is based on section 457(b)(2) of of H.R.
+8998, from the 118th Congress (Department of the Interior, Environment, and Related Congress, Agencies Appropriations Act, 2025), as passed by the House of Representatives on July 24, 2024, which was enacted into law by section 1807 of div.
+A of Pub.
+L. 119–4.

 #### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–4 inserted “5545c,” after “5545a,” in introductory provisions.

 2014—Subsec. (a).
 Pub.
 L. 113–277, § 2(g)(1)(A), struck out “and” before “5546(a) and (b)” and inserted “, and 5550” after “5546(a) and (b)”.

 Subsec. (e).
 Pub.
 L. 113–277, § 2(g)(1)(B), added subsec. (e).